tauri-apps/tauri-docs/docs/en/usage/development/debugging.md

 ## Run Your App From the Terminal

 You can also run a built app from the terminal, which will also give you the Rust compiler notes (in case of errors) or your `println` messages.
-Just find the file `src-tauri/target/(release or debug)/app` and either double click it (but be warned, the terminal will close on errors) or just run it in directly in your console.
+Just find the file `src-tauri/target/(release|debug)/[app name]` and either double click it (but be warned, the terminal will close on errors) or just run it in directly in your console.